useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 Thomas:

-That’s right, LIME does add some overhead.
-But, if you have full reproducibility in your framework, then you can reproduce the prediction, and then you can run LIME on request, because LIME itself is quite heavy - you are training a model to fit for every observation, training and adding feature selection, it can add an overhead for each prediction on 1-2 seconds, then if you have 1-2 million rows, it’s going to be horrible.
+That’s right, lime does add some overhead.
+But, if you have full reproducibility in your framework, then you can reproduce the prediction, and then you can run lime on request, because lime itself is quite heavy --- you are training a model to fit for every observation, training and adding feature selection.
+It can add an overhead for each prediction on 1-2 seconds, then if you have 1-2 million rows, it’s going to be horrible.